eu2026/yogis/content/en/_index.md

 and departure and will provide more specific information about your route.

 If you change your mind and want to cancel your registration, please get in touch!
-See the bottom of this page for contacts.
+See the bottom of this page for contact details.

 ### Routes

-Below you can find a short summary of each route.
+Below you can find a short summary of the routes.
 For more information please visit the [routes page](./routes).

 - May 2026 -> Air 🌀 -> Italy, France, Andorra, Spain, Portugal